Intro to Coding (part 1)

 Intro to Coding (part 2)

-This pilot is open to RAD Grads (those who successfully completed their Part I projects).
+Part II is open to RAD Grads (those who successfully completed their Part I projects).